End Grain, Edge Grain, Face Grain

 Don’t be confused if woodworkers use the term flat grain.
 They are simply using an umbrella term that refers to wood grain from either the edge or the face.
 As an example, in most maple wood cutting boards, the strips of wood can be glued together randomly, resulting in a mixture of both grains (a.k.a. mixed grain).
 This distinction is largely one of appearance, but when it comes to building with or maintaining mixed grain wood projects, special attention should be paid to the ongoing MC levels.

-Woodworkers, hobbyists, builders, and consumers must care about the differences in grains due to their MC characteristics.
-Lumber mills deploy multiple forms of industrial wood moisture meters in order to prepare “green” timber for the kiln drying process.
-Equilibrium moisture content (EMC) is achieved when the MC in the wood is balanced with the ambient RH of its environment.
-However, a wood’s MC continues to fluctuate naturally with changes in RH.
-Thus, moisture meters for wood represent a sound investment in overall MC management.
+Wood products manufacturing companies and woodworking hobbyists must understand the differences in shrinkage characteristics between different grains due to changes in MC.
+This goes to the heart of a key concept in wood products manufacturing woodworking: equilibrium moisture content (EMC).
+EMC is achieved when the MC in the wood is balanced with its ambient RH, and a wood’s MC continues to fluctuate naturally with changes in RH.
+Thus, moisture meters for wood are critical in monitoring these changes, and represent a sound investment in overall MC management.

 Latest posts by Ron Smith (see all)